basho-labs/little_riak_book/en/03-developers.md

 Another utility of buckets are their ability to enforce behaviors on writes by way of hooks.
 You can attach functions to run either before, or after, a value is committed to a bucket.

-Functions that run before a write is called pre-commit, and has the ability to cancel a write altogether if the incoming data is considered bad in some way.
-A simple pre-commit hook is to check if a value exists at all.
+Functions that run before a write is called precommit, and has the ability to cancel a write altogether if the incoming data is considered bad in some way.
+A simple precommit hook is to check if a value exists at all.

-I put my custom files under the riak installation `./custom/my_validators.erl`.
+I put my custom Erlang code files under the riak installation `./custom/my_validators.erl`.

 ```bash
 -module(my_validators).